AdekolaToniloba/noise-mapper/README.md

 - React Leaflet (5.0.0): React components for integrating Leaflet maps.
 - SWR (2.3.3): React hooks for data fetching and caching, used for fetching noise reports.
 - Tailwind CSS (4.x): Utility-first CSS framework for responsive design.

+### Contributing
+To contribute to this project, please follow these steps:

+- Fork the repository to your GitHub account.
+- Create a new branch for your feature or bug fix:
+  `git checkout -b feature/your-feature-name`
+- Make your changes and commit them with descriptive messages.
+- Push to the branch and submit a pull request, detailing your changes and any testing performed.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+This executes Prisma migrations and builds the Next.js app.
+Check the Vercel deployment documentation for more details.